alvarosaurus/UML-ODM-to-OWL-XML/README.md

 * Needed for seeing the documentation and editing the test data: ArgoUML (http://argouml.tigris.org/)

 ## ODM Profile
 The file profiles/ODM.xmi contains a UML profile for ODM.
 The profile proposed in ODM.xmi is based (in a derived form) on the work by Gaševic, Djuric and Devedžic (2009) and on the Ontology Definition Metamodel specification (Object Management Group, 2009).
+The OWL files produced should be compliant with the OWL web ontology language reference, version 1 (Dean, 2004).

 Before you start modelling, you should load the profile in your UML editor.

 e.g. in ArgoUML:
 * Launch ArgoUML and go to Edit -> Settings -> Profiles (on OSX, this is ArgoUML -> Preferences -> Profiles)